Find out about the economic, social and cultural impact of the University.

 The University's contribution to the local and wider economy.

-of this total occured in the Yorkshire and Humber region.
+of this total occurred in the Yorkshire and Humber region.

 The number of jobs at the University, plus those supported in the Yorkshire and Humber region.